techgrounds/techgrounds-shamimkhaliq71/PRO_01_Cloud/Time_logs_v1.1/Logs_week_1/logs5.md

 Daily report

-Not in Class today, due to company weekend.
+Not in Classs, working on my own today in the hoep to be able to make more sense of things